COVID-19 Business Resources

 SBA's Paycheck Protection Program offers loans of up to $10 million in partnership with select banks.
 Small businesses, certain nonprofits, faith based organization, sole proprietors, independent contractors and self-employed persons may apply.
 This is a forgivable loan to keep employees on payroll and maintain salary levels for 8 weeks.
 To be forgiven, at least 75% of the loan must be used for payroll, including the cost of employer-provided health benefits, within 8 weeks.
 If you've already laid off your employees, this loan provides the opportunity to hire them back.
 Loan proceeds not used for eligible expenses within 8 weeks of receiving the loan must be repaid through a 1%, 2 year loan.

 Additional funding allocated through the CARES Act will be allocated to applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.
-You may check with your bank for an update on the status or your application, or may call xxx.
+You may check with your bank for an update on the status or your application.

 The application period for the City of San Leandro’s Small Business Continuity Grant program closed at 5 PM on Monday, April 27, 2020.
 Awardees will be announced in the coming weeks.

 The Red Backpack Fund, supported by the Spanx by Sara Blakely Foundation and overseen by GlobalGiving, will make 1,000 grants of $5,000 each to female entrepreneurs in the U.S. Majority women-owned businesses and nonprofits with annual revenues less than $5M, with at least 1 and less than 50 staff, and incorporated as a legal entity are eligible.
 The next round of applications closes on May 11.